sts10/compound-passphrase-list-safety-checker/readme.markdown

 This command line tool checks whether a given passphrase word list (such as a diceware word list) has any words that can be combined to make another word on the list.
 It's written in Rust, which I am new to, so please use this with caution.

 Initially I wanted to make sure that no two words in [the EFF's long diceware word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) could be combined to make another word on the list.
-I later checked the list that 1Password uses.
+I later checked other lists.

+**Disclosure**: I am not a professional researcher or statistician, and frankly I'm pretty fuzzy on some of this math.
+This code/theory/explanation could be very wrong (but hopefully not harmful?).
+If you think it could be wrong or harmful, please leave an issue!

 ## What is "compound-safety"?